marcinguy/jquery-xss-in-html/README.md

 Below is a CodeQL query I wrote that can find user controlled values passed to html() which can be abused to perform Cross-Site Scripting.

-Please check your projects, submit responsible disclousure to projects that might be affected.
+Please check your projects, submit responsible disclosures to projects that might be affected.

 ```
 /**